Counseling

 •grief and loss

-•painful conflicts at work or home and distress about what you might see as not being able to "let it go"
+•painful conflicts at work or home or not being able to "let it go"

 •nerve-wracking school or work presentations or performances